acccounttest/ChromeTabMouse-Chrome-Tab-Mouse/Demo.md

 This document cover only the first section of the shortcut devices types combined or not, but the code compiled included all headers and all keys, just the highlight search still in development. https://github.com/acccounttest/ChromeTabMouse

-Demo is accessible for 5e , cost is 15e and updates and later only certains blacklists/whitelists, send 0.1e to my Paypal with your address to contact you.
+Demo is accessible for 0, price is 100, send 0.1e to my Paypal with your address to contact you.